Achelous m Greek Mythology (Latinized)

-AOIFE f Irish, Irish Mythology
+Aoife f Irish, Irish Mythology

 from the Irish word aoibh

 .
 In Irish legend Aoife was a warrior princess.
 In war against her sister Scathach, she was defeated in single combat by the hero Cúchulainn

-AONGHUS m Irish, Scottish, Irish Mythology
+Aonghus m Irish, Scottish, Irish Mythology